 Clinical trials are research studies that seek to find safe and effective ways to prevent, detect or treat disease.
 By participating, patients take an active role in their own care and add to our knowledge so that we can create a healthier world.

-As an academic health system, UCI Health is uniquely positioned to advance medicine through leading-edge research and clinical trials for all diseases and conditions.
-Our Chao Family Comprehensive Cancer Center, one of only 51 NCI-designated cancer centers in the nation and the only one in Orange County, plays an active role in discovering new treatments for cancer.
+As an academic medical system, UCI Health is uniquely positioned to advance healthcare through leading-edge research and clinical trials for all diseases and conditions.
+Our Chao Family Comprehensive Cancer Center — one of only 53 National Cancer Institute-designed comprehensive cancer centers in the nation and the only one based in Orange County — plays an active role in discovering new treatments for cancer.
 It has more than 300 active clinical trials, many of them early-phase studies designed to test new therapies.

 Clinical trial facts